WhySooooFurious/The-Mac-Repo/README.md

 - **Settings:** Low
 - **Method & Source:** Crossover 23.6 (x64), Cracked & Epic Games
 - **Notes:**
-  - FPS can shoot up to 120 in some areas while it can go down to 60-80 in city areas -You can install GTA-V Resized using OpenIV and get rid of stutters and gain more stability (keep in mind you can't go online if you do this)
+  - FPS can shoot up to 90 in some areas while it can go down to 50-70 in city areas
+  - You can install GTA-V Resized using OpenIV and get rid of stutters and gain more stability (keep in mind you can't go online if you do this)
   - Online is ok since M-Sync was added
   - Online is around 40-50 fps, which can go down depending on where you're at
   - When you're near other players, fps drops as well
-  - With D3DMetal, V-Sync doesn't work whether turned on or off in-game settings
+  - With D3DMetal, V-Sync doesn't work whether turned on or off in-game settings, broken
-  - Cracked works a bit better, in my opinion
+  - Cracked works a bit better, in terms of usability, No need to use Heroic if using the Epic Games Store for example
   - Crossover 23.7 breaks the game
   - 2560X1600 works at around 45fps